Developing Topic Abstract Submissions

 - Only under extraordinary circumstances will abstracts without results be considered.

-- Accepted abstracts are published in an online supplement to the Association's journal, Alzheimer's & Dementia.
+- Accepted abstracts are published in an online supplement to the Association's journal, Alzheimer's & Dementia: The Jounal of the Alzheimer's Association.

-- Developing Topic proposals will not be accepted for the Alzheimer's Imaging Consortium.
+- Developing Topic abstracts will not be accepted for the Alzheimer's Imaging Consortium.

-- Developing Topic proposals do not include the AAIC Featured Research Session format.
+- Developing Topic abstracts do not include the AAIC Featured Research Session format.

 - An individual may be the presenting author on one oral presentation (includes a featured research session) and two posters slotted on different days.
 Exception: An author may present in two oral platforms as long as one is a Developing Topic session.